-In our Reflections Neighborhood we offer 20 secure studios devoted to individualized care for residents with Alzheimer’s Disease and other memory impairments.
+Additionally, our Reflections Neighborhood offers 20 secure suites devoted to the specialized care of those with Alzheimer’s disease and other memory impairments.

 Matt Agnew, Maintenance Director at MorningStar of Littleton is, well…very possessive.
 To hear him talk, it’s always “my residents this” and “my residents that.”
 But that only goes to show an obvious fact: Matt cares deeply about the individual welfare of each and every MorningStar resident.

 Matt has endeared himself to “his residents” with an ever-present smile, adept skills, and boundless determination to please.

 “It always comes down to communication, keeping promises and not taking shortcuts,” Matt attests.
 “If we need to order a part, we inform the resident of that.
 If we say we’re going to do something by a certain date, we make sure to accomplish it, or explain why.
 You have to be a man of your word.”